ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 The solution consists of creating a `CloudWatch alarm` based on the EstimatedCharges metric.
 Let's name it "Billing-Alarm".
 For details on how to create this alarm, please refer to [AWS official KB][aws-doc].

-Then create an `EventBridge rule` that will forward the generated alarm from a member account to the `EventBridge bus` to the billing account, based on the following pattern:
+Then create an `EventBridge rule` that will forward the generated alarm from a member account to the `EventBridge bus` in the billing account, based on the following pattern:

 ```json
 {